SlaveToJavascript/SmuAI/README.md

 Built using React.js and deployed with Netlify.

-View website at https://www.SmuAI.me/ and subscribe to our Telegram news bot at https://t.me/SmuAI.
+Feel free to view the site at https://www.SmuAI.me/ and subscribe to our Telegram news bot at https://t.me/SmuAI.